-Trauma is defined as a singular or repeated incident that has caused significant long-term damage in a person\'s past and has negatively impacted their ability to move on with their lives.
-It affects relationships, general life progress, mental health and quality of life.
-Our trauma recovery treatment program will help patients who have suffered traumatic experiences face the demons of their past and develop new coping mechanisms to improve their lives in the present.
+Trauma is defined as a singular or repeated incident that has caused significant long-term damage in a person’s past and has negatively impacted their ability to move on with their life.
+It often takes a toll on a person’s mental health and affects relationships, general life progress, and overall quality of life.
+Without professional mental health treatment that focuses on these traumatic events, many people will struggle to ever see improvement.

 Popular examples of significant traumatic events include:

 - Robbery or mugging

 - Automobile accident

 Traumatic events typically fall into trauma category one, trauma category two, or trauma category three.
 A trauma category one can involve a single, intense event such as a serious car accident or natural disaster.
 A trauma category two event involves repetitive and ongoing events such as sexual or physical abuse as well as prolonged medical treatment for a serious illness.
 Finally, trauma category three involves a combination of these events listed above and may occur simultaneously or separately over long periods of time.

 There are many symptoms associated with a trauma disorder including problems sleeping, extreme anxiety, avoidance of related people and/or environments to the traumatic event(s), depression, flashbacks, and complications completing everyday tasks.
 Unfortunately, trauma may also lead to substance abuse.

 Symptoms can become so problematic for a person that they may turn to drugs or alcohol as their main coping mechanism.
 They begin to abuse these substances as a means of escape without realizing the negative consequences that come with this poor habit.
 Eventually, their drug or alcohol use can turn into an addiction that will only leave them feeling worse.
 This cycle of addiction is a dangerous path of self-destructive behaviors, but with the help of our behavioral health treatment in South Florida, you can break this cycle for good.

 How To Treat Trauma: Our Trauma Recovery Treatment